wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

 Block patterns were introduced in WordPress Release 5.5.
 More on the block pattern registration and core block patterns https://make.wordpress.org/core/2020/07/16/block-patterns-in-wordpress-5-5/

 ***

-# Gutenberg Gallery Block: Automatic alt tags from image captions

-If an image has a caption, but not an alt tag, WordPress will use that caption as a fallback alt tag.
-This means that visually impaired users —and others who use screen readers—can have a relevant description of the image.
-However, it is recommended as a best practice to write in a separate custom alt tag.

-## Questions and Answers - aimed at supporting Non-Developers

-### Q. I have added a link to a text in the caption.
-Does the link also get added to the alt tag?
-A. Nope, only the caption text is added as an alt tag in the image.

-### Q. If I have added a different caption and alt tag, does the alt tag get overridden?
-A. Nope.
-The alt tag remains the same as what you have added in the image.

 ***